Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

     This FreeMarker template displays some EXIF information for each photo.

-4. Restart Alfresco Content Services to ensure that the newly created `templates/webscripts` directory is added to the Tomcat classpath.
+4. Restart Content Services to ensure that the newly created `templates/webscripts` directory is added to the Tomcat classpath.

 5. In Share, create a sample site such as `sample-site`.